 Effective January 1, 2009, the Company adopted the guidance included in ASC 810 "Consolidation" ("ASC 810") (formerly known as SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" ("SFAS No. 160")) and ASC 480-10-S99 "Distinguishing Liabilities from Equity" ("ASC 480-10-S99") (formerly known as EITF Topic No. D-98 "Classification and Measurement of Redeemable Securities" (Amended)), under which noncontrolling interests of the Company (previously known as "minority interests") are classified either as a component of equity or in the mezzanine section of the balance sheet as temporary equity depending on the terms of such noncontrolling interests.
 As a result of the adoption of the guidance included in ASC 810, the Company reclassified the noncontrolling interests in consolidated property partnerships from the mezzanine section of its Consolidated Balance Sheets to equity.
 The reclassification totaled approximately \$6.9 million as of December 31, 2008.
 In addition, the Company reclassified the noncontrolling interests related to the common units of the Operating Partnership not owned by the Company from the mezzanine section of its Consolidated Balance Sheets to equity.
-The reclassification totaled approximately \$6.9 million as of December 31, 2008.
-In addition, the Company reclassified the noncontrolling interests related to the common units of the Operating Partnership not owned by the Company from the mezzanine section of its Consolidated Balance Sheets to equity.
 The reclassification totaled approximately \$563.2 million as of December 31, 2008.
 Noncontrolling interests related to redeemable preferred units of the Operating Partnership continue to be classified in the mezzanine section of the Consolidated Balance Sheets.

 Under the guidance included in ASC 810, net income encompasses the total income of all consolidated subsidiaries and there is a separate disclosure of the attribution of that income between controlling and noncontrolling interests.
 The implementation of this standard had no effect on the Company's results of operations.
-As a result of the adoption of the guidance included in ASC 810, net income attributable to noncontrolling interests is now deducted from net income in the determination of net income attributable to noncontrolling interests is now deducted from net income in the determination of comprehensive income attributable to noncontrolling interests is now deducted from comprehensive income in the determination of comprehensive income attributable to the Company for all periods presented.
+As a result of the adoption of the guidance included in ASC 810, net income attributable to noncontrolling interests is now deducted from net income in the determination of net income attributable to the Company for all periods presented.
+In addition, other comprehensive income (loss) attributable to noncontrolling interests is now deducted from comprehensive income in the determination of comprehensive income attributable to the Company for all periods presented.